rsmets/minesweeper-cli/README.md

 # Minesweeper CLI & Web

 A full-featured Minesweeper game with both command-line interface and web-based gameplay, built with Node.js and TypeScript.
-Features a clean HTML/JavaScript frontend for easy deployment.
+Features a clean HTML/JavaScript frontend for easy deployment and Model Context Protocol (MCP) integration for AI assistant interactions.

 ## Features